 - black pine bark beetle (Hylastes ater).

-Bark beetles are destructive forest pests, posing significant biosecurity threats to Australia, including:
+A number of bark beetles are destructive forest pests, posing significant biosecurity threats to Australia:

 - southern pine beetle (Dendroctonus frontalis)